antirez/linenoise/README.markdown

     printf("some data...\n");
     linenoiseShow(&ls);

-To show all this, the linenoise example C file implements a multiplexing example using select(2) and the asynchronous API:
+To the API calls, the linenoise example C file implements a multiplexing example using select(2) and the asynchronous API:

 ```c